mertgulerx/hospital-appointment-system-java/README.md

 * Encrypted Data Saving and Loading
 * Data Analytics Dashboards for Admins and Doctors
 * Compatible with large amounts of data thanks to fast working algorithms
-* Hospital, Section, Doctor, Patient, Appointment menus are designed for modern problems and made to be super functional yet with a good looking User Interface
+* Hospital, Section, Doctor, Patient, Appointment menus are designed for modern problems and made to be super functional yet with a good looking style
 * Appointment Date Management with self updating system.
 Works with every device locally.
 * Custom settings for day limits and restrictions for maximum amount of appointments for a patient
 * Additional Command Line Interface option